 My own Front Door Journey (ongoing)

 I was instantly drawn to my sweet front door from the moment I drove up following the realtor.
 That doesn’t mean I thought it was doing everything right.
 It had a cohesiveness I could appreciate even though it wasn’t either my style OR the style I felt was most appropriate for a tuned up mid-century house.

 The owners of my house had defaulted to the traditional ranch.

-The brightest thing about it – the red painted door – was rapidly fading to sad pink and hidden by a rusting half-lite storm door.
+The brightest thing about it – the red painted door – was rapidly fading to sad pink.
+And it was hidden by a rusting half-lite storm door.

-Even the classic mid-century hedges were growing out of control (and filled with two generations of odd lost trash objects that had sifted down to the void over the years).
+Even the classic mid-century hedges were growing out of control.
+They were filled with generations of odd lost trash objects that had sifted down to the void over the years.

 I knew I had a lot of changes to make.